-Robert Fierro LCSW is a Licensed Clinical Social worker specializing in psychodynamic psychotherapy with children and families.
-His approach is relational and reflects his training which incorporates psychodynamic, somatic, and neurological perspectives to support his focus on aiding clients in developing their capacity for integration and self-regulation through play and talk modalities.
+Robert Fierro LCSW is a Licensed Clinical Social Worker specializing in psychodynamic psychotherapy with children and families.
+His approach is relational and reflects his training which incorporates psychodynamic, somatic, and neurological perspectives.
+The focus of his practice involves working with clients to developing their capacity for integration and self-regulation through play and talk modalities.
 Robert presently sees children and families at the Center for Connection.

 In working to help children, Robert’s focus is on the material the child expresses through art and in play, and on the child’s experience in that moment.
 In general, play states are detoxifying, providing natural support for growth and healthy neurological and psychological development.
 Supporting the child’s capacity for healthy play is a core goal of Robert’s practice.
 In working to understand children, his social work perspective leads to a consideration of family and other interacting systemic dynamics, as children’s growth and development is shaped and sustained through relationships with parents, families, teachers, and peers, across contexts.
 Robert believes that family dynamics can shift markedly when parents work alongside their children towards therapeutic goals.